 Best Places To Stay In Memphis

-I suggest staying in Downtown Memphis to be in the bluesy heart of the city and easy access to Mud Island, parks, and restaurants which make for a perfect family setting.
+I suggest staying in Downtown Memphis at the Canopy by Hilton in order to be in heart of the city with easy access to Mud Island, parks, and restaurants which is perfect for a family getaway.

 - Magevney House